-That is, we represent every functional dependency (FD) al .. an -> b by an FD type family F al .. an and a superclass context equality F al .. an ~ b, essentially giving a name to the functional dependency.
+That is, we represent every functional dependency (FD) a1 .. an -> b by an FD type family F a1 .. an and a superclass context equality F a1 .. an ~ b, essentially giving a name to the functional dependency.
 In class instances, we define the type instances of FD families in accordance with the class head.
 Method signatures are not affected by that process.

-10.14.2 Heterogeneous equality
+9.14.2 Heterogeneous equality

 GHC also supports kind-heterogeneous equality, which relates two types of potentially different kinds.
-Heterogeneous equality is spelled $\sim\sim$.
-Here are the kinds of \sim and $\sim\sim$ to better understand their difference:
+Heterogeneous equality is spelled $\sim\sim$ .
+Here are the kinds of $\sim$ and $\sim\sim$ to better understand their difference: